 From time to time circumstances may arise that make students unable to continue their enrollment as an ISU student for the remainder of the current term.
-If the timing of this occurs on the first day of the term or any point prior to finals week, students must initiate the withdrawal process in order to formally discontinue their enrollment from the university.
+If the timing of this occurs after the first day of the term or any point prior to finals week, students must initiate the withdrawal process in order to formally discontinue their university enrollment.
 This is a collaborative process that requires student responsibility, student affairs and academic affairs partnership, and central coordination.

 Cancellation of course registration prior to the first day of the term (“Course Cancellation” or “Withdrawal from Admission”) is not within the purview of this policy.